Every other mediocre white guy in the world has a podcast, so why not me?

 Episode 8 is more radio tales, including stories about the most surreal job interview I ever had, and the worst boss I ever had.

-Episode 7 is exactly what its title implies, about easy-listening music of the holiday season.
+Episode 7 is exactly what its title implies.

 Episode 6 is some amateur sociology inspired by a James Taylor concert, and about why we like the music we like.